 Mishawaka is more than South Bend's neighbor up the river.
 It's an integral piece of The Bend's fabric, a place with plenty to offer visitors during their stay.

-Turn your next visit to the “Princess City” into an all-day exploration.
+Turn your next visit to the “Princess City” into an all-day exploration of parks, shopping, dining and more.
 Here are some tips on how to uncover the best Mishawaka has to offer.

 Take a break from The Bend’s cityscapes without leaving the city.